barrysteyn/ansible/README.md

-ansible
+Ansible
 =======

-Ansible setup for my machines
+This repository contains the ansible setup for my machines.
+It is divided into:
+ 1. Linux
+ 2. Mac OS